Human mission to Mars

 The idea of sending humans to Mars has been the subject of aerospace engineering and scientific studies since the late 1940s as part of the broader exploration of Mars.
-Some have also considered exploring the Martian moons of Phobos and Deimos.
 Long-term proposals have included sending settlers and terraforming the planet.
-Proposals for human missions to Mars came from e.g. NASA, Russia, Boeing, and SpaceX.
-As of 2023, only robotic landers and rovers have been on Mars.
-The farthest humans have been beyond Earth is the Moon.
+Currently, only robotic landers, rovers and a helicopter have been on Mars.
+The farthest humans have been beyond Earth is the Moon, under the U.S. National Aeronautics and Space Administration (NASA) Apollo program which ended in 1972.

-Conceptual proposals for missions that would involve human explorers started in the early 1950s, with planned missions typically being stated as taking place between 10 and 30 years from the time they are drafted.
-The list of crewed Mars mission plans shows the various mission proposals that have been put forth by multiple organizations and space agencies in this field of space exploration.
-The plans for these crews have varied—from scientific expeditions, in which a small group (between two and eight astronauts) would visit Mars for a period of a few weeks or more, to a continuous presence (e.g. through research stations, colonization, or other continuous habitation).
-By 2020, virtual visits to Mars, using haptic technologies, had also been proposed.
+Conceptual proposals for missions that would involve human spaceflight started in the early 1950s, with planned missions typically expected to take place between 10 and 30 years after they were drafted.
+The list of crewed Mars mission plans shows the proposals put forth by multiple organizations and space agencies in this field of space exploration.
+These plans have varied—from scientific expeditions, in which a small group (between two and eight astronauts) would visit Mars for a period of a few weeks or more, to a continuous presence (e.g. through research stations, colonization, or other continuous habitation).
+Some have also considered exploring the Martian moons Phobos and Deimos.
+By 2020, virtual visits to Mars, using haptic technology, had also been proposed.

-Meanwhile, the uncrewed exploration of Mars has been a goal of national space programs for decades, and was first achieved in 1965 with the Mariner 4 flyby.
+Meanwhile, uncrewed exploration of Mars has been a goal of national space programs for decades, and was first achieved in 1965 with the Mariner 4 flyby.
 Human missions to Mars have been part of science fiction since the 1880s, and more broadly, in fiction, Mars is a frequent target of exploration and settlement in books, graphic novels, and films.
 The concept of a Martian as something living on Mars is part of the fiction.
+Proposals for human missions to Mars have come from agencies such as NASA, CNSA, the European Space Agency, Boeing, SpaceX, and space advocacy groups such as the Mars Society and The Planetary Society.